emilienschultz/activetigger/docs/access.md

 - Contact emilien.schultz AT ensae.fr to request access (please motivate your demand)
 - Upload data / annotate / train models and report **bugs/problems with issues**

-## How to contribute

-If you want to contribute to the codebase, please get in touch.

-## Current beta-testers

-- Étienne Ollion
-- Julien Boelaert